gontcharovd/website/index.md

   </li>
   <br>
   <li>
     <strong>Building the first operational dashboard</strong><br><br>The interactive dashboard shows the calculated Overall Equipment Effectiveness (OEE) for the given machine.
-The objective it to demonstrate tangible results of the UMH to OT.
+The objective it to demonstrate tangible UMH results to both OT and management.
   </li>
   <br>
   <li>